 - Allows local legislative bodies to require municipal clerks to mail 2021 annual meeting early voter absentee Australian ballots to all active registered municipal voters to encourage absentee voting.

 - Clarifies that municipal officers will serve until the annual meeting and when successors are chosen if a local legislative body chooses to move the date of the 2021 annual meeting.

+The Vermont Legislature also passed Act 162, which allows a legislative body to vote to use Australian ballot for any town meeting in 2021 (annual or special town meetings).
 The temporary law allows municipalities that normally vote from the floor on Town Meeting Day to instead use the Australian ballot by vote of the legislative body.
 The law also lifts the requirement that a person needs to collect voter signatures to have his or her name placed on a ballot as a candidate for a local election held at a 2021 municipal meeting.
-The legislation took effect on October 5.

 The Municipal Assistance Center (MAC) maintains a comprehensive set of town meeting resources including general information, models and templates, and FAQs on a variety of town meeting topics.
 Please refer to our downloadable town meeting resources at the bottom of this page.
 We are also available to assist town officials with any town meeting related questions regarding their roles and responsibilities.
 Email us at email@example.com or call 1-800-649-7915.
 Please contact as soon as possible during this busy time of year.

 If you are looking for general information on elections, election results, or running for local office, please call 802-828-2363 or visit the Vermont Secretary of State’s Office, Elections Division's website.